Accessory Dwelling Units

 Yes, ADUs must comply with the Virginia Uniform Statewide Building Code.
 The City’s Building staff will issue violation notices if they do not.

-The Planning Commission of the City of Fredericksburg will hold an in-person public hearing at 6:30 p.m. on February 8, 2023 in the City Hall Council Chambers, 715 Princess Anne Street, Fredericksburg, Virginia, to discuss a draft Accessory Dwelling Units ordinance and public outreach for the ADU ordinance proposal.
-Additional public hearings will be scheduled to discuss this item.
+The Planning Commission of the City of Fredericksburg will hold many in-person meetings to discuss a draft Accessory Dwelling Units ordinance for the ADU ordinance proposal.
+The public hearings and community meetings scheduled to discuss this item are attached here.

 More Information and / or to comment: